Harald Renbjoer - A pioneer in colour photography

 Reproduction of colour photography was a lifelong interest for Harald Renbjoer.
 His legacy is a remarkable photographic treasure that Levanger Museum of Photography is working to make public both nationally and internationally.
 Renbjoer was a prominent figure in the cultural life of Levanger.
 He was a skillful pianist, drawer and painter.
 He arranged musical concerts and ran a music- and photographical business with photographic printing.
 Renbjoer was also a proficient chemist and did assignments in the field of science.

-During his younger years he had an apprenticeship at photographer Roeske in Trondheim, and in the winter of 1909-1910 he studied colour photography in Vienna, and he studied chemistry in Trondheim.
+During his younger years he had an apprenticeship at photographer Roeske in Trondheim, and in the winter of 1909-1910 he studied colour photography in Vienna, and he also studied chemistry in Trondheim.

 Self portrait Harald Renbjoer from his sketchbook 1912